magiob/drln_navigation/README.md

 - numpy: 1.12.1
 - unityagents

+Optional: if not running on workspace, clone the DRLND repo https://github.com/udacity/deep-reinforcement-learning#dependencies, install dependencies and download the Unity Environment.

 ## Instructions
 Open Navigation.ipynb and run all cells one by one.
 The notebook imports the class of Agent from agent.py.